 We are committed to obtaining the compensation our clients deserve.
 If this means going to trial against an insurance company, we will gladly do so on your behalf.

-Our attorneys have the experience you need for aggressive settlement negotiations.
+Our qualified injury attorneys in Augusta have the experience you need for aggressive settlement negotiations.
 We have spent more than 100 combined years practicing law in the civil justice system.

 Just like our clients, we desire justice for the injured and seek closure through maximum compensation for related losses.